 And like magic – the fire burns brighter and invades other aspects of your life.
 The more you read and study your word, the more you’ll get to know God and the more you’ll want to spend time pouring love on Him (’cause He’s so amazing).
 This love then overflows from those intimate times of worship and you’ll want to share it by encouraging the people around you.
 So technically – by focusing on one, you are really doing all 😉 …you can thank me later.

-I’m excited to be doing life with you all – please let me know what your chosen area is and we’ll keep each other accountable 😉
+Please let me know what your chosen area is and we’ll keep each other accountable 😉

 Lots of love!